Transcript: The Unsolved Mystery of Havana Syndrome

 Laura: Looking at the medical literature and talking with Jack Hitt about the kind of weapon that could be used here, there’s nothing that disproves the notion that this was a foreign attack using weapons.
 There’s just also nothing that actually confirms it.

-Alex: So we have a collection of symptoms.
+Alex: We have a collection of symptoms.
 We have people suffering from them.
 We have medical research into it.
 And we have one explanation for it so far.
 Is there another?

 Jack: I think the most likely explanation, the Occam’s Razor explanation, the one that accounts for all of the facts as we know them in the simplest possible way—but for journalists, the least satisfying—is what’s known as mass psychogenic illness, or what used to be called mass hysteria.
 That’s a bad word.
 Hysteria makes people think of people running into the streets, screaming, alien invasions, and mass makes it sound like it’s thousands of people, but most mass psychogenic illnesses actually involve about a dozen or two dozen people.
 “Conversion disorder” is the other phrase that is often used, and it’s called conversion disorder because intense stress, under pressure, is converted into real physical illness.
 And really the key thing that all of these conversion disorder scientists and doctors that I talked to said is that these are real symptoms.
 Conversion disorder makes you sick.
 So these people, when they came and said, “I have ringing in my ears, I have these headaches, I can’t remember things, I feel like my brain is melting”—that’s what they felt.
 They’re not malingerers.
 The JAMA article dismissed the idea of mass psychogenic illness—they said, we interviewed all these people and they’re not faking it.
 That’s what malingering means.